astafford2/Web-based-API-Simulator-Developer-Portal/Documentation/User.md

 ---
 ### - Login Page

 On the login page, the user will have the option to log in or request access.
 Selecting the Gain Access button will make an HTTP Token call to the Cheetah API with the credentials entered in the Username and Password fields.
 If the username and password are legitimate, the login will go through successfully, and the user will then be taken to the next page which is the references page.
 If the username and password are incorrect, the Cheetah call will not go through, and the user will be shown an error to check their entered credentials.
+However, if connection is unable to be made with Accutech servers, or Accutech servers are experiencing an outage, the database will be checked for previously logged in users.
+If the user has logged in previously, they will be given access to the documentation, but they will not be able to make a call to the Cheetah API with the sandbox test console.

 If the user selects the Request Access button, they will be given a form to fill out that will send an email to an email address specified in the back-end.
 The email will contain the information gathered from the form.
 After filling out the form, the user can click the Submit Form button and the email will be sent.
 Currently, to send an email the "Enabled" option in the appSettings.json file in the back-end needs to be set to true.
 The email address to be sent to is currently set to our professor's email address, for grading purposes.